 When San Diego Comic Con was coming up and I didn’t have any new cosplays to wear, I was motivated by seeing the 2014 E3 Metal Gear Solid V: The Phantom Pain trailer to quickly make a Venom Snake/Punished Snake cosplay.
-Those who know me and follow my facebook page know that I love Metal Gear and anything Hideo Kojima.
-I much of the equipment from my other Metal Gear Peace Walker soldier cosplay, so all I had to do was buy a few things, modify a few pieces, and make the prosthetic forearm.
+Those who know me know that I love Metal Gear and anything from the Big Boss himself, Hideo Kojima.
+I had much of the equipment from my other Metal Gear Peace Walker soldier cosplay, so all I had to do was buy a few things, modify a few pieces, and make the prosthetic forearm.

-I’ll assume that readers have none of the gear to make the costume, so I will put links to all parts of the cosplay that can be purchased, similar to a popular tutorial that has been around for a while for MGS3 Big Boss.
+I’ll assume that readers have none of the gear to make the costume, so I will put links to all parts of the cosplay that can be purchased.
 I will also talk about the pieces I modified, and the 2 different methods I used to create the prosthetic forearm.

 Venom Snake Cosplay Uniform and Gear

 Most of Snake’s uniform can be found from military surplus stores and amazon.
+What’s nice is that they can be repurposed for Naked Snake cosplay/Big Boss cosplay as well.
 Links here for buyer’s reference.
 (Paid links)

 Venom Snake Gear